jdcloudcom/en/documentation/Networking/Virtual-Private-Cloud/Getting-Started/Security-Group-Rules-Typically-Configured.md

 ### Allows VM to access MySQL/Redis/SQL Server databases

-If you want to create a VM that can access the JD Cloud database service, you may configure the following outbound rule:
+If you want to create a VM that can access the JD Cloud & AI database service, you may configure the following outbound rule:

 | Rule Direction | Type | Protocol | Destination Port | Source IP | Strategy |
 | -------- | --------- | ---- | -------- | --------- | ---- |